vukbgit/simplex/README.md

 * design choices: I tried to search documentation, mostly seeking "no framework" suggestions (see references below), and taking a look to existing frameworks (although I am no expert in this field because I started structuring my code for re-use since 2000); I want Simplex to be up-to-date but also to be, well, simple and there is no agreement on every topic, for example [the use of a DI Container](https://hackernoon.com/you-dont-need-a-dependency-injection-container-10a5d4a5f878).
 Therefore I made my (very questionable) choices, keeping __always__ in mind the I needed a tool to build web applications in the fastest and most flexible way
 * So I ended up with a framework myself?!
 Honestly I do not know

+## API Documentation ##

+API dcoumentation generated with phpDocumentor can be found at [https://vukbgit.github.io/simplex]

 ## References ##

 * [https://github.com/PatrickLouys/no-framework-tutorial]